NicoOhler/Notes/Science, Technology and Society/Actor-Network Theory.md

 ### Concept of Technology:
-- **Bruno Latour**: Proposed and popularized this theory.
+- **Bruno Latour**: Developed and popularized ANT, arguing that technology is not merely a passive tool but an active participant in shaping society.
-- **Tool vs. Actor**: Traditionally, technology is seen as a neutral tool that humans use.
-However, ANT challenges this by suggesting that technology can act as an "actor" within a network, influencing outcomes.
+- **Tool vs. Actor**: Traditionally, technology is viewed as a neutral tool controlled by humans.
+ANT challenges this by introducing **actants**—both human and non-human elements that influence outcomes.
-- **Socio-Technical Configuration**: ANT views technology not as an isolated entity but as part of a network of relationships between humans and non-humans (actants).
+- **Socio-Technical Configuration**: Technology should not be analyzed in isolation but as part of a **network** of relationships, where it interacts with social, political, and material factors.
 ### Guns and Agency:
-- **Debate**: There's a debate about whether guns (or technology in general) are neutral tools or active participants in social dynamics.
-Some argue guns are neutral, while others believe they inherently influence behavior.
+- **Debate**: The question of whether guns (or technology in general) are neutral or inherently influential has been widely discussed.
-- **Latour's View**: Latour suggests that neither guns nor humans act independently.
-Instead, it's the relationship between them that matters.
-This relationship can transform intentions and actions.
+- **Latour's View**:
+    - Humans and technologies do not act independently; their interactions shape behavior.
+    - Example: A gun in itself does not kill, and a person without a gun does not have the same capacity to kill.
+The relationship between the human and the gun creates new possibilities for action.
+    - The presence of certain technologies can change the nature of decisions, actions, and social behaviors.
-### Key Example:
+### Berlin Key Example:
-- **Berlin Key**: This example illustrates how technology (a key) and social norms (locking doors) are intertwined.
-The design of the key and keyhole enforces social behavior (locking the door), showing how technology can embody social norms.
+- A uniquely designed key that forces users to lock the door before retrieving it from the other side.
+- Illustrates how **technology enforces social norms**—in this case, ensuring doors are always locked.
+- Demonstrates that technology is not neutral but **shapes and constrains** human behavior.
 ### ANT's Core Idea:
-- **Networks**: ANT emphasizes the importance of networks, where both human and non-human elements interact.
-Understanding these networks is crucial to understanding how technology and society influence each other.
-- **Non-Neutrality**: In ANT, technology is not neutral because it is part of a network that shapes and is shaped by social interactions.
+- - **Networks**:
+    - ANT emphasizes that actions arise from **networks of relationships** rather than isolated human decisions.
+    - These networks include **humans, technologies, institutions, and practices**.
+- **Non-Neutrality**:
+    - Since technology is embedded within social structures, it is not neutral.
+    - Technologies shape and are shaped by social norms, economic conditions, and power dynamics.
+### Criticism of ANT:
+- **Overextension and Symmetry**: Critics argue that ANT attributes too much agency to non-human entities, potentially equating human and technological actions.
+- **Lack of Power Analysis**: While ANT focuses on relationships, it does not adequately address how **power and inequalities** shape these networks.
+- **Descriptive, Not Prescriptive**: ANT is good at explaining **how things happen** but does not provide clear normative guidelines for change.
 ### Summary:
-- **Technology as a Tool**: In one view, technology is a neutral tool used by humans.
+- **Technology as a Tool**: The traditional view sees technology as neutral, merely serving human intentions.
-- **Technology as an Actor**: In another view, technology can act and influence outcomes.
+- **Technology as an Actor**: ANT argues that technology **actively participates** in shaping actions and outcomes.
-- **ANT Perspective**: ANT suggests that technology and humans are part of a network, and their interactions are what drive actions and outcomes.
-This network is not neutral, as it involves complex interdependencies.
+- **ANT Perspective**: Actions emerge from **networks** of human and non-human interactions, and technology is deeply intertwined with **social, political, and ethical** structures.